ianimbuga/Annagram-PlatForm/README.md

 ## API Endpoints
-The Social Media Platform uses a mock API (JSON Server) to simulate backend functionality.
+The Annagram Platform uses a mock API (JSON Server) to simulate backend functionality.
 The following endpoints are available:

 * POST /comments: Creates a new comment.